AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/user-guide.md

 ![no dropdown](./images/user-guide/conversion_event_1.png)

-The **Add event** and **Add Group** buttons are used to further define your conversion.
-Depending on the conversion you are defining, you may need to use the **Add event** and **Add group** buttons to provide further context.
+The **[!UICONTROL Add event]** and **[!UICONTROL Add Group]** buttons are used to further define your conversion.
+Depending on the conversion you are defining, you may need to use the **[!UICONTROL Add event]** and **[!UICONTROL Add group]** buttons to provide further context.

 ![add event](./images/user-guide/add_event.png)

-Clicking **Add event** creates additional fields which can be filled using the same method as outlined above.
-Doing so adds an *AND* statement to the string definition below the *conversion name*.
+Clicking **[!UICONTROL Add event]** creates additional fields which can be filled using the same method as outlined above.
+Doing so adds an AND statement to the string definition below the conversion name.
 Click the **x** to remove an event that has been added.

 ![add event menu](./images/user-guide/add_event_result.png)

-Clicking **Add Group** gives the option to create additional fields separate from the original.
+Clicking **[!UICONTROL Add Group]** gives the option to create additional fields separate from the original.
 With the addition of groups, a blue *And* button appears.
 Clicking **And** gives an option to change the parameter to contain "Or".
 "Or" is used to define multiple successful conversion paths.
 "And" extends the conversion path to include additional conditions.

 ![using and or](./images/user-guide/and_or.png)